firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

     --------------------------------------------------------------------------------

-In cycle-accurate networked mode, this will only exit when any ONE of the simulated nodes shuts down.
+In cycle-accurate networked mode, this will exit when any ONE of the simulated nodes shuts down.
 So, let's let it run and open another ssh connection to the manager instance.
 From there, ``cd`` into your firesim directory again and ``source sourceme-manager.sh`` again to get our ssh key